StarPlayrX/bigmac/README.md

 ## 🍞 Fresh!
 Featuring bigmac.sh = BigMac11USB + bigmac 😃
 ### Welcome to 🍔 Bigmac's 🥤 USB downloader, 🍟 Installer and 🥞 Configurator
+1. Easily create your USB boot disk with the bigmac patcher on its own partition!
+No need for a thumb drive!
-1.  `cd ~/Downloads/bigmac.master`
+2.  `cd ~/Downloads/bigmac.master`
-2. `sudo ./bigmac.sh`
+3. `sudo ./bigmac.sh`
-3. Features an automated macOS 11 downloader directly from Apple's CDN.
+4. Features an automated macOS 11 downloader directly from Apple's CDN.
-4. If you already have the Install Big Sur app in your /Applications folder, don't worry, the downloader is optional.
+5. If you already have the Install Big Sur app in your /Applications folder, don't worry, the downloader is optional.
-5. Plus a fully automated USB installer maker with the bigmac patcher on one partion and BigMac11USB on the other.
+6. Plus a fully automated USB installer maker with the bigmac patcher on one partion and BigMac11USB on the other.
-6. Please do not use thumb drives with the Big Sur External USB disk maker.
+7. Please do not use thumb drives with the Big Sur External USB disk maker.
 Only use External SSDs or Hard Drives.
 Thank you!
-7. bigmac.sh also puts -v and -no_compat_check in the boot.plist file for you.
+8. bigmac.sh also puts -v and -no_compat_check in the boot.plist file for you.
+9. Reboot holding the the option key (assuming you have a boot screen)
+10. No boot screen?
+Follow tips at the end of bigmac.sh for 3,1 and 4,1 5,1 respectively.
-8. If you don't have a boot screen, bigmac.sh has additional tips at the end.
+11. If you don't have a boot screen, bigmac.sh has additional tips at the end.
+12. Once booted, open terminal
+13. If on a 4k display type cmd + to increase the font size.
+14. cd /Volumes/bigmac
+15. follow the preinstall.sh track (boot the USB installer first)
+16. do the install
+17. follow the postinstall.sh track (reboot the USB installer first)

 ### Future Plans
 1. GUI for bigmac.

-### When running from an macOS Mojave, Catalina or Big Sur
+### When running from an macOS Mojave, Catalina or Big Sur (This method is not ideal)
 Only clean installs are supported to an erased Mac OS Extended (Journaled) disk aka JHFS+.

-### When running the preinstall.sh from an Install macOS Big Sur USB Disk / BigMac11USB
+### When running the preinstall.sh from an Install macOS Big Sur USB Disk / BigMac11USB (Ideal)
 APFS clean and dirty installs are supported.
 You can even upgrade older versions of Big Sur!

 ### Requirements